Sperling Prostate Center

 In case you’re so impressed (as we are, at Sperling Prostate Center) don’t rush to get a paper cup and do a urine drop at your urologist’s office.
 These tests will be more expensive than a non-specific PSA blood test, and notice that they are separate analyses, not a 3-in-1 urine sample.
 However, the Sentinel prostate tests are a true breakthrough in urologic detection and diagnosis that stands to benefit millions of men around the world.

-In fact, the technology is so noteworthy that during 2020’s National Prostate Cancer Month, miR Scientific was awarded the Fierce Innovation Award (Medical Device category) in recognition of its “industry leading medical device innovation.”[iii]
+In fact, the technology is so noteworthy that during 2020’s National Prostate Cancer Month, miR Scientific was awarded the Fierce Innovation Award (Medical Device category) in recognition of its “industry leading medical device innovation.”[iv]
 I anticipate that further clinical testing will confirm the apparent accuracy of the test, and that Artificial Intelligence (AI) will foster its precision and efficiency.

 Meanwhile, until there is a proven 100% accurate urine or blood test for PCa biomarkers, in-bore mpMRI targeted biopsy will continue to play an unparalleled role in minimally invasive confirmatory biopsy, we can all look forward to a future in which needle biopsies of the prostate may become only a distant memory.

 NOTE: This content is solely for purposes of information and does not substitute for diagnostic or medical advice.
-Talk to your doctor if you are experiencing pelvic pain, or have any other health concerns or questions of a personal medical nature.
+Talk to your doctor if you have health concerns or questions of a personal medical nature.

-[i] https://www.prnewswire.com/news-releases/mir-scientific-announces-fda-breakthrough-device-designation-for-its-prostate-cancer-liquid-biopsy-test-301151403.html?tc=eml_cleartime
+[ii] https://www.prnewswire.com/news-releases/mir-scientific-announces-fda-breakthrough-device-designation-for-its-prostate-cancer-liquid-biopsy-test-301151403.html?tc=eml_cleartime

-[ii] Wang W-L, Sorokin I, Aleksic I, et al. Expression of small noncoding RNAs in urinary exosomes classifies prostate cancer into indolent and aggressive disease.
+[iii] Wang W-L, Sorokin I, Aleksic I, et al. Expression of small noncoding RNAs in urinary exosomes classifies prostate cancer into indolent and aggressive disease.
 J Urol.
 2020 Sep;204(3):466-475.

-[iii] https://www.prnewswire.com/news-releases/mir-scientifics-breakthrough-sentinel-disease-management-platform-receives-2020-innovation-award-301130117.html
+[iv] https://www.prnewswire.com/news-releases/mir-scientifics-breakthrough-sentinel-disease-management-platform-receives-2020-innovation-award-301130117.html

 About Dr. Dan Sperling